Privacy and data protection policy

 How long we hold your Personal Data for will vary.
 The retention period will be determined by various criteria including:

-• the purpose for which we are using it – we will need to keep the data for as long as is necessary for that purpose; and
+- The purpose for which we are using it – we will need to keep the data for as long as is necessary for that purpose; and

-• legal obligations – laws or regulation may set a minimum period for which we have to keep your Personal Data.
+- Legal obligations – laws or regulation may set a minimum period for which we have to keep your Personal Data.

-Electronic Marketing Communications
+Electronic Communications

-If you had opted to receive such electronic marketing communications but no longer want us to use your Personal Data in this way, then please click the “unsubscribe” button on any unwanted types of electronic marketing communications that you receive in the future.
+We will only send you electronic communications if you have opted to receive them when providing your Personal Data via the Services and/or by amending your profile settings on the Services.
+If you had opted to receive such electronic communications but no longer want us to use your Personal Data in this way, then please change your profile settings on the Services to stop them or click the “unsubscribe” button on any unwanted types of electronic communications that you receive in the future.

 Cookies